Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 How To Start A Washington Sole Proprietorship

 Starting your first business is a significant step, and choosing the right business structure is one of the first decisions you’ll face.
-The business structure defines the legal and tax treatment of your company, outlining your liability protections, how profits and losses flow through to your personal tax return, and the ongoing regulations and paperwork required.
+The business structure defines your company’s legal and tax treatment, outlining your liability protections, how profits and losses flow through to your personal tax return, and the ongoing regulations and paperwork required.

-The sole proprietorship is a popular choice for business structure in Washington.
+The sole proprietorship is a popular business structure in Washington.
 This guide aims to help you understand if it’s the right structure for you.
-We will explain what a sole proprietorship is, what its advantages and disadvantages are, and offer a step-by-step guide on getting registered in Washington.
+We will explain the sole proprietorship, its advantages and disadvantages, and offer a step-by-step guide on getting registered in Washington.

 What is a sole proprietorship?